Flagstaff-Builds/DecapCMS-Webstudio/docs/cloudflare-pages-setup.md

 1. **Deploy the Git Gateway Worker** (one-time setup)
    - Copy `workers/simple-git-gateway.js` to a new Cloudflare Worker
-   - Add your GitHub token and repo as environment variables
+   - Add your GitHub token (with permissions detailed above) and repo as environment variables
    - Deploy the worker

 2. **Configure Cloudflare Pages** with these environment variables: